HermannKroll/CORD19BiomedicalNERDataset/README.md

 ## Files
 This repository contains three dumps:

+CORD19 - Version 54:
+- [Entity Mentions in titles and abstracts (V54)](https://1drv.ms/u/s!ArDgbq3ak3Zuh501X0lAIYZQFmXosQ?e=S2B63Q) contains entity mentions within documents' titles and abstracts only
+- [Entity Mentions in full texts (V54)](https://1drv.ms/u/s!ArDgbq3ak3Zuh503hvVzQKVJUDR7RA?e=aRE02D) contains all entity mentions within the titles, abstracts and document body texts
+- [Metadata.csv (V54)](https://1drv.ms/u/s!ArDgbq3ak3Zuh5023UF6snJqclZlAw?e=opgTFR) contains metadata of all files.
+This file is included in the original CORD19 dump.
+The SHA column contains the SHAs of the pdf scans which we use as the identifier for the files.
+These SHAs are also the original file names of the JSON parses.
+- [Translation.json (V54)](https://1drv.ms/u/s!ArDgbq3ak3Zuh500qgqcTCsvRoouZQ?e=GUW7ke) maps the internally used document ids to the cord uid used in the metadata.csv file.
+See the example below.

 CORD19 - Version 44:
 - [Entity Mentions in titles and abstracts (V44)](https://1drv.ms/u/s!ArDgbq3ak3Zuh50raOXVqzrrB0Y1Vg?e=WlF6dp) contains entity mentions within documents' titles and abstracts only
 - [Entity Mentions in full texts (V44)](https://1drv.ms/u/s!ArDgbq3ak3Zuh50t7_o0W5EabWbuOw?e=0JCg0i) contains all entity mentions within the titles, abstracts and document body texts